waltdakind/501darts/README.md

  + `node server.js`   (`npm start` will work too)

-+ Open your browser to http://localhost:3000
++ Point your browser to http://localhost:3000